Accreditation and Academic Programs

 • Terms of any loan received as part of financial aid package, sample loan repayment schedule, and the necessity for repaying loan

-• Information about the availability for financial aid for study abroad program
+• Procedures and forms by which students apply for assistance information about the availability for financial aid for study abroad program

 • General conditions and terms applicable to employment provided as part of financial aid package